Skip to main content

 The presence of a shared, core knowledge, skills and behaviour allows both an integrated delivery model (integrating core and pathway learning), or sequential delivery.
 The latter approach allows deferred decision taking about chosen pathway route for the apprentice.

 The apprenticeship framework knowledge-based qualifications and competence-based qualifications create a range of naturally occurring opportunities to develop, consolidate and secure transversal skills at a high level.
 Many of the transversal skills are introduced, developed and reinforced throughout the learning and skills development phase of the apprenticeship.
-The clear focus on aspects of self-management, team working, and safe working practice mean that much of what is considered transversal is both discretely addressed as well as integrated into pathway specific learning and development expectations.
+The clear focus on aspects of self-management, team working, and safe working practice mean that much of what is considered transversal is both discretely addressed and integrated into pathway specific learning and development expectations.

 The same is also true of numeracy and communication, and problem-solving skills, though numeracy and communication carry their own discrete qualification requirements at level 1.
 Modern working practice within the rail industry also means there is a clear need to develop digital literacy in using technology as a part of the apprentice’s active work role.